axa-ch-webhub-cloud/pattern-library/README.md

 preview: https://pages.github.axa.com/axa-winterthur/axa-ch_style-html-guide

-Usage Guide
+commands:

-To build and deploy to prod simply run `npm run build-prod` and merge the changes onto master
+* To build and deploy to prod simply run `npm run build-prod` and merge the changes onto master

-to run only the server run `npm run server` to run only the watches run `npm run dev` to run server and watchers `npm run serve`
+* to run only the server run `npm run server`
+* to run only the watches run `npm run dev`
+* to run server and watchers `npm run serve`